ssorj/skupper-cli-spec/README.md

 $ skupper link create token.yaml
 Waiting for link "link-2" to become active...
-Link "link-2" is active
+Link "link-2" is active.
 You can now delete token.yaml.
 It is no longer usable.

 $ skupper link get
 NAME     STATUS   COST